wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 or co-located with LLC in a buffer called the Block Size Table (BST).
 In the former design, the memory controller is responsible for compressing a block when it is evicted from the LLC and decompressing when fetched, while in the latter design, it is the LLC controller that should be responsible for these tasks.
+It should be noted that putting the BST on the LLC has the obvious advantage of fast reads of zero-filled lines, since no memory request is actually generated after the size of the line is determined.